Henrietta Johnston1

 Thomas Charles Baring was born on 16 May 1831.1 He was the son of Rt.
 Rev. Charles Baring and Mary Ursula Sealy.1 He married Susan Carter Minturn, daughter of Robert Downe Minturn, on 15 November 1859.1 He died on 2 April 1891 at age 59.1

-Thomas Charles Baring held the office of Member of Parliament (M.P.) for South Essex between 1874 and 1885.1 He held the office of Deputy Lieutenant (D.L.).1 He held the office of Member of Parliament (M.P.) for the City of London between 1887 and 1891.1 He lived at High Beech, Essex, England.1
+He held the office of Member of Parliament (M.P.) for South Essex between 1874 and 1885.1 He held the office of Deputy Lieutenant (D.L.)1 He held the office of Member of Parliament (M.P.) for the City of London between 1887 and 1891.1 He lived at High Beech, Essex, EnglandG.1

 He had two other sons, who both died young.1